-discussed previously, such transgression, standing As alone, usually leads to an admonition.
-See, e.g., In re Ventura, supra, 183 N.J.
-226 (attorney did not comply with ethics investigator's repeated requests for a reply to the grievance; In the Matter of Kevin R. Shannon, supra, DRB default case); 04-152 (June 22, 2004) (attorney did not promptly reply to the investigator's district ethics committee requests for information about the grievance); In the Matter of Keith O. D. Moses, DRB 02-248 (October 23, 2002) (attorney failed to reply to the district ethics committee's requests for information about two grievances); and In the Matter of Jon Steiger, DRB 02-199 (July 22, 2002) (attorney did not reply to the district ethics committee's numerous communications regarding a grievance).
+As discussed previously, such transgression, standing alone, usually leads to an admonition.
+See, e.q., In re Ventura, supra, 183 N.J.
+226 (attorney did not comply with ethics investigator's repeated requests for a reply to the grievance; default case); In the Matter of Kevin R. Shannon, supra, DRB 04-152 (June 22, 2004) (attorney did not promptly reply to the district ethics committee investigator's requests for information about the grievance); In the Matter of Keith O. D. Moses, DRB 02-248 (October 23, 2002) (attorney failed to reply to the district ethics committee's requests for information about two grievances); and In the Matter of Jon Steiger, DRB 02-199 (July 22, 2002) (attorney did not reply to the district ethics committee's numerous communications regarding a grievance).

 Respondent's most troubling offense here was his forgery of Halbfish's signature on the motion submitted to us, an offense that requires severe discipline.
-See, e.q., In re Kozlowski, 181 N.J.
+See, e.g., In re Kozlowski, 181 N.J.
 307 (2004) (attorney suspended for three months for forging his clients' signatures on two bankruptcy petitions to conceal his failure to prosecute the matters; lack of diligence, failure to communicate with the clients, failure to cooperate with disciplinary authorities, and recordkeeping deficiencies also found; prior private reprimand, admonition, and two reprimands); In re Bowman, 179 N.J.
-367 (2004) (three-month suspension for attorney who signed a client's name on a settlement agreement without the client's knowledge; additional violations were gross neglect six matters, pattern failure to in of neglect, communicate with clients, and misrepresentations to clients; attorney's clean disciplinary mitigating factors were the record, his alcohol and depression problems, the work demands placed on him by his law firm, and his family problems) and In re White, 191 N.J.
-553 (2007) (one-year suspension for attorney who forged a co-worker's signature on a \$54,000 application for a student loan to benefit the attorney, who was in law school at the time; mitigating factors included the substantial passage of time (more than seven years) since the wrongdoing occurred, the fact that respondent was not yet a member of the bar when she committed the criminal act, her otherwise unblemished disciplinary record, her cooperation with law enforcement and ethics authorities, her remorse, and her continuing payment of the loan in installments, coupled with her intent to completely repay it).
+367 (2004) (three-month suspension for attorney who signed a client's name on a settlement agreement without the client's knowledge; additional violations were gross matters, pattern of neglect, failure neglect in six to communicate with clients, and misrepresentations to clients; mitigating factors were the attorney's clean disciplinary record, his alcohol and depression problems, the work demands placed on him by his law firm, and his family problems) and In re White, 191 N.J.
+553 (2007) (one-year suspension for attorney who forged a co-worker's signature on a \$54,000 application for a student loan to benefit the attorney, who was in law school at the time; mitigating factors included the substantial passage of time (more than seven years) since the wrongdoing occurred, the fact that respondent was not yet a member of the bar when she committed the criminal act, her otherwise unblemished disciplinary cooperation with enforcement and record, her law ethics authorities, her remorse, and her continuing payment of the loan in installments, coupled with her intent to completely repay it).